Yelp/terraform-provider-signalform/docs/resources/detector.md

 * `time_range` - (Optional) From when to display data.
 SignalFx time syntax (e.g. `"-5m"`, `"-1h"`).
 Conflicts with `start_time` and `end_time`.
 * `start_time` - (Optional) Seconds since epoch.
 Used for visualization.
 Conflicts with `time_range`.
 * `end_time` - (Optional) Seconds since epoch.
 Used for visualization.
 Conflicts with `time_range`.
+* `tags` - (Optional) Tags associated with the detector.
+* `teams` - (Optional) Team IDs to associcate the detector to.
 * `rule` - (Required) Set of rules used for alerting.
     * `detect_label` - (Required) A detect label which matches a detect label within `program_text`.
     * `severity` - (Required) The severity of the rule, must be one of: `"Critical"`, `"Warning"`, `"Major"`, `"Minor"`, `"Info"`.
     * `disabled` - (Optional) When true, notifications and events will not be generated for the detect label. `false` by default.
     * `notifications` - (Optional) List of strings specifying where notifications will be sent when an incident occurs.
 See <https://developers.signalfx.com/v2/docs/detector-model#notifications-models> for more info.
+    * `parameterized_body` - (Optional) Custom notification message body when an alert is triggered.
+See https://developers.signalfx.com/v2/reference#detector-model for more info.
+    * `parameterized_subject` - (Optional) Custom notification message subject when an alert is triggered.
+See https://d    evelopers.signalfx.com/v2/reference#detector-model for more info.

 **Notes**